 As for embryos that die before their souls are blown into them, which according to Islam happens after 120 days of pregnancy, there is nothing clear about their destiny.

-In addition, even the rulings relating to wrapping them in burial shrouds and other burial rites are not discussed.
+In addition, even the rulings relating to wrapping the unborn fetus in burial shrouds and other burial rites are not discussed.

 However, one important thing remains that it may be a test from Almighty Allah to test the patience of the parents and surely He will reward them if they receive this calamity with contentment and acceptance.